vporton/simple-digraph-rs/README.md

 Simplest reference-counting directed graph library.

-More features and tests should be added.
+More features, tests, and documentation should be added.